My Active Health

 Key solutions included:

-• Redesigning the Health Checklist to improve task clarity, prioritization, and motivation through clear Available, Pending, and Completed states
+• Redesigning the Health Checklist to improve prioritization, task clarity, and motivation

-• Consolidating 150+ Card variants into 2 scalable components, dramatically reducing complexity while improving reuse
+• Consolidating 150+ card variants into 2 scalable components to reduce complexity and improve maintainability

 The mobile app landing page I redesigned to include clear personalized and guided content, progress and labeling, a balance of visual content with improved illustration that meets WCAG accessibility standards.